bruceravel/demeter/documentation/Artemis/gds.rst

 Context menu
 ~~~~~~~~~~~~

-Clicking on a line in the grid selects the entire line.
+:mark:`leftclick,.` Clicking on a line in the grid selects the entire
-:button:`Control` clicking of a line adds that line to the
+line.  :button:`Control`-:mark:`leftclick,.` clicking of a line adds
+that line to the selection.  :button:`Shift`-:mark:`leftclick,.`
-selection. :button:`Shift` clicking adds all lines between the
-selected and clicked upon lines.
+clicking adds all lines between the selected and clicked upon lines.

 .. _fig-gdsmenu:
 .. figure:: ../_images/gds-menu.png
    :target: _images/gds-menu.png
    :align: center

-   Right clicking on any line in the grid, including the label containing
+   :mark:`rightclick,.` Right clicking on any line in the grid,
-   the line number, will post this menu.
+   including the label containing the line number, will post this
+   menu.

 :guilabel:`Copy, cut, paste`
     These three options copy, cut, and paste lines from or to the GDS